When Forbes.com went live, it didn’t have the audience or the content prowess, as we know it today.

 Forbes’ ad campaign contributed one-third of the budget to its radio-approach and ran a series of three 60-second radio programs in seven different countries to create some buzz among its people.
 The program was created to make its audience aware of the people who became opulent through the web.

-By promoting the ad campaign, Forbes allured 2.5 Million monthly visitors in the month of May, which was an impressive milestone for a publisher at that time (Src).
+By promoting the ad campaign, Forbes allured 2.5 Million monthly visitors in May, which was an impressive milestone for a publisher (Src).

 Forbes.com in 1999